-We used an internal gas standard to account for instrumental drift in the PTR-MS. Triply deuterated (d_3) methanol diluted in nitrogen (1.01 ppm, Scientific and Technical Gases Ltd) was continuously injected to the manifold at about $\sim 2 \,\mathrm{m}$ ahead of a subsampling "tee" for the PTR-MS via a short piece of 1/16 in.
-ID Fluorinated ethylene propylene (Teflon FEP) tubing.
-The standard flow was controlled precisely at 0.100 15 SLPM by a digital mass flow controller (Bronkhorst EL-FLOW series), yielding a diluted d_3 methanol concentration of ~4 ppb.
-At the "tee", another short piece of 1/16 in.
+We used an internal gas standard to account for instrumental drift in the PTR-MS. Triply deuterated (d3) methanol diluted in nitrogen (1.01 ppm, Scientific and Technical Gases Ltd) was continuously injected into the manifold at about 2 m ahead of a subsampling "tee" for the PTR-MS via a short piece of 1.6 mm.
+ID fluorinated ethylene propylene (Teflon FEP) tubing.
+The standard flow was controlled precisely at 0.100 SLPM by a digital mass flow controller (Bronkhorst EL-FLOW series), yielding a diluted d3 methanol mixing ratio of ~ 4 ppb.
+At the tee, another short piece of 1.6 mm.
 ID FEP tubing was connected to a 3-way polytetrafluoroethylene (Teflon PTFE) solenoid valve (Takasago Electric, Inc.), which directed air either directly to the PTR-MS or additionally through a catalytic converter.
-The PTR-MS sub-sampled from the manifold 20 at $\sim 60 \text{ mLmin}^{-1}$ via $\sim 1.5 \text{ m}$ of 1/32 in.
-Polyether ether ketone (PEEK) tubing, which was heated to 80°C to minimize adsorption.
-The residence time of air inside of the main manifold was about 2 s, and from the "tee" to the PTR-MS another ~ 2 s.
-A higher sub-sampling flow by the PTR-MS may slightly improve the instrument response, but resulted in unstable chamber pressure in the current setup.
-25 with a proton affinity (PA) of 691 kJmol-1, which in turn transfers the charge to gas molecules of higher PA.
-With PA of 754, 769, and 812 kJmol-1, methanol, acetalde-hyde, and acetone are ionized efficiently by H_3O^+ to form ions at mass to charge ratio (m/z) of 33, 45, and 59, respectively.
+The PTR-MS subsampled from the manifold at $\sim 60 \text{ mL min}^{-1}$ via $\sim 1.5 \text{ m of } 0.8 \text{ mm}$. polyether ether ketone (PEEK) tubing, which was heated to 80 °C to minimize adsorption.
+The residence time of air inside of the main manifold was about 2 s, and from the tee to the PTR-MS another ~ 2 s.
+A higher subsampling flow by the PTR-MS may slightly improve the instrument response, but resulted in unstable chamber pressure in the current setup.

-3.1 Optimization of the PTR-MS for Eddy covariance
+3.1 Optimization of the PTR-MS for eddy covariance

 The principle of the PTR-MS was described in detail by Lindinger et al. (1998).
-Very briefly, from a water vapor source the instrument produces the hydronium ion (H_3O^+)
+Very briefly, from a water vapor source, the instrument produces the hydronium ion (H_3O^+) with a proton affinity (PA) of 691 kJ mol-1, which in turn transfers the charge to gas molecules of higher PA.
+With PA of 754, 769, and 812 kJ mol-1, methanol, acetaldehyde, and acetone are ionized efficiently by H_3O^+ to form ions at mass to charge ratio (m/z) of 33, 45, and 59, respectively.

-- High sensitivity and low noise are desirable for EC.
-In order to maintain H_3O^+ as 5 the primary source ion, a low pressure in the drift tube (reaction chamber) is typically used in the PTR-MS ($2 \sim 3$ mbar), which limits the concentrations of analytes and the frequency of molecular collisions.
-Increasing the chamber pressure may improve sensitivity, but can also lead to more dimerization of water molecules, which at a PA of \sim 808 kJ mol-1 (Goebbert and Wentold, 2004) does not ionize many OVOCs efficiently.
-10 A large fraction of the m/z 33 background is due to the oxygen isotope ${}^{16}O^{17}O^+$, which relates to O_2^+ by the isotopic fraction of 0.076%.
+High sensitivity and low noise are desirable for EC.
+In order to maintain H_3O^+ as the primary source ion, a low pressure in the drift tube (reaction chamber) is typically used in the PTR-MS (2-3 mbar), which limits the concentrations of analytes and so the frequency of molecular collisions.
+Increasing the chamber pressure may improve sensitivity, but can also lead to more dimerization of water molecules, which at a PA of $\sim 808 \text{ kJ mol}^{-1}$ (Goebbert and Wentold, 2004) does not ionize many OVOCs efficiently.
+A large fraction of the m/z 33 background is due to the oxygen isotope ${}^{16}O^{17}O^+$, which relates to O^{2+} by the isotopic fraction of 0.076%.
 The amount of O_2^+ in the system decreases with increasing humidity (de Gouw et al., 2004), implying that the m/z 33 background may be lowered by increasing H_3O^+ input.
-Doing so may also result in more water dimers, which can be broken by increasing the electric field or temperature 15 in the reaction chamber.
-With aforementioned considerations, the following settings were typically used: drift tube pressure of 2.8 mbar, temperature of 80°C, voltage of 700 V, and water vapor flow of 9 sccm.
-A substantially higher m/z 59 background was - observed at chamber temperatures above 100°C, presumably due to desorption.
-The electric field to charge ratio (E/N) was 112 Td at 298 K (and greater at 80°C), high enough to avoid excessive clustering of water molecules (de Gouw et al., 2003).
+Doing so may also result in more water dimers, which can be broken by increasing the electric field or temperature in the reaction chamber.
+With aforementioned considerations, the following settings were typically used: drift tube pressure of 2.8 mbar, temperature of 80 °C, voltage of 700 V, and water vapor flow of 9 sccm.
+A substantially higher m/z 59 background was observed at chamber temperatures above 100 °C, presumably due to desorption.
+The electric field to charge ratio (E/N) was 112 Td at 298 K (and greater at 80 °C), high enough to avoid excessive clustering of water molecules (de Gouw et al., 2003).